Andrew-Jones657/andrew-jones657.github.io/tutorials/KYLidarImagery.md

 <p> Raster data also comes in signed and unsigned data formats.
 Signed rasters can contain negative values, whereas unsigned rasters contain only positive values.
 An 8-bit unsigned raster's values range from 0 to 255, whereas an 8-bit signed raster's values range from -128 to 127. </p> <br>

-<p> At this point we can look at and discuss each parameter in Figure 6.
+<p> At this point, we can look at and discuss each parameter in Figure 6.
 Raster extensions include TIFF, BMP, GIF, IMG, GRID, JPG, PNG, or BIL.
 For this tutorial, the "Output raster" (Figure 6) should be a .img raster file -- simply add the ".img" file extension to the end of the "Output Raster" name.
 IMG is a proprietary file format owned by ERDAS, a company specializing in remote sensing data capture -- IMG rasters tend to be of high-quality at the cost of more storage space.
 Table 1 below presents a basic delineation of uses for different file formats.
 An exhaustive list can be found <a href="https://pro.arcgis.com/en/pro-app/latest/help/data/imagery/supported-raster-dataset-file-formats.htm"> here</a>. </p> <br>

 <table title="Image File Extensions as Raster Datasets"> <caption> Table 1.
 Image Files as Raster Datasets </caption>
 <thead>